Monday, October 19, 2020

 (Quistis needs a new quirk to make up for her not having her alter-ego as KING OF CARDS.
 Suggestions are open)

 11. Cutscenes are kept as faithfully as one can, even though the technology we are using is pixel-art based and the animation has limits.
 Probably Edea's presentation at the parade ends up into something more static, but that is not a synonim of lame.
-I could go down to THIS RETRO, if I could still capture her perfection essence
+I could go down to THIS RETRO, if I could still capture her perfection essence:

 The Intro and the Outro should be transcribed as literally as possible, as they are weird and ripe of symbolism and I'd love to keep all our fan theories intact.